Esri/arcgis-maps-sdk-java-samples/raster/raster-rendering-rule/README.md

 ## Additional information

 Image service rasters of any type can have rendering rules applied to them; they need not necessarily be elevation rasters.
-For a list of raster functions and the syntax for rendering rules, see the ArcGIS REST API documentation: https://developers.arcgis.com/documentation/common-data-types/raster-function-objects.htm.
+See the list of [raster function objects](https://developers.arcgis.com/documentation/common-data-types/raster-function-objects.htm) and syntax for rendering rules in the *ArcGIS REST API* documentation.

 ## Tags